Assistant Professor, Civil & Environmental Engineering

 As part of his doctorate research, he has performed numerous non-linear simulations for aluminum structures and verified his research through experiments.
 His research findings were incorporated in the 2005, 2010 and 2015 versions of Specification for Aluminum Structures (US) and published in peer reviewed journal papers.

-Dr. Kim’s interests include analysis of aluminum & cold-formed steel structures; blast and dynamic impact analysis for security structures; flood resistant design subjected to hurricanes and other natural disasters; database assisted design (DAD) for wind loads.
+Dr. Kim’s interests include analysis of aluminum & cold-formed steel structures; blast and dynamic impact analysis for security structures; structural engineering and design optimization; flood resistant design subjected to hurricanes and other natural disasters; database assisted design (DAD) for wind loads.

 B.S. in Civil Engineering from Yonsei University